 “My experiment gives me the feeling of individuality.”
 Sobhy Guirguis

-Sobhy Guirguis leaves behind an unparalleled legacy of avant-gardism, modernity and humanity.
-His body of work rouses certain awe by virtue of his selflessness, naivety and indefatigable commitment to artistic creation.
-Sobhy Guirguis was probably the most existential Egyptian artist of the twentieth century to the child within the adult.
+Isolated between his apartment and studios located in the same building in popular downtown Cairo between Boulaq and Shobra, yet aware of the external events surrounding him, Sobhy Guirguis was probably the most truthful Egyptian artist of the twentieth century to the child within the adult.
 The best works of Guirguis take you to the limit of your capacity to be moved by art.

 Perhaps Guirguis’ choice of liberating himself from the constraints of fashion, success and market pressure enabled him to work entirely for himself.
 Passionate about his independence, he protected his seclusion to observe and understand the contradictions of life.
 Liberated as such, he sought to un-clutter his mind from the atrocities he warned against, such as wars, poverty, and especially the rise of street children.